EcsRx/ecsrx/docs/systems.md

 }
 ```

-So this offers a bit more power as the `Execute` method takes both the entity in the pool and the returned data from the subscription allowing you to work with external data when processing.
+So this offers a bit more power as the `Process` method takes both the entity in the pool and the returned data from the subscription allowing you to work with external data when processing.

 This is still a fairly new system type so will possibly have some minor changes as we move forward.